mtlynch/mtlynch.io/content/posts/logpaste/index.md

 That works, but it's just writing the SQLite database to the local filesystem.
 To deploy this to a public, production server, I needed to make data replication easy and automatic.

-## Layering in Docker and Litestream
+## Layering in Litestream for cloud data syncing

 TODO: Clean up the wording in this section

+The wonderful thing about Litestream is that it requires zero code changes.
+There's nothing Litestream-aware about my LogPaste code.
+From LogPaste's perspective, it's just writing to a SQLite database file.

 Docker is one of my favorite ways to deploy a web service.
 There are dozens of managed Docker hosting vendors, so I'm not bound to any particular platform.
 And Docker would provide a nice way for me to integrate LogPaste with Litestream without baking any Litestream-specific logic into my LogPaste's code.

-Generally, Docker containers should hold Just One Service.
-But the jump from a service that can live entirely in one Docker container to one that depends on two increases the complexity significantly.
-It's a bit of a hack, but I just run Litestream as a background service within my LogPaste container.
+To layer in Litestream on top of LogPaste, I created a custom Docker container.
+Generally, Docker containers should hold Just One Service, but I sometimes bend this rule to facilitate deployment.
+It's orders of magnitude easier to deploy a single, independent Docker container than two interdependent containers.
+For my LogPaste container, I used a bit of and ran Litestream as a background process within my LogPaste container.

+But before I can launch Litestream, I needed to create its configuration file.
+This file specifies the cloud storage location where it should sync the database

 The only thing I need before running Litestream is to create a [configuration file](https://litestream.io/reference/config/).
 I create this at runtime in my [Docker entrypoint script](https://github.com/mtlynch/logpaste/blob/add9e363bd0ea0116d60e759778114ddbc979024/docker_entrypoint#L60L71):